 Physical Therapy in Twin Falls and Buhl for Knee

-Welcome to Center for Physical Rehabilitation's patient resource about Knee problems.
+Welcome to CPR Physical Therapy+Performance's patient resource about Knee problems.

 To better understand how knee problems occur, it is important to understand some of the anatomy of the knee joint and how the parts of the knee work together to maintain normal function.